isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 ### COC Grant Application

-We are accepting new applications for **Starter Grants** only.
-The application window for Development Grants is currently closed.
+We are accepting new applications for both Starter & Development Grants.

 To submit your application, please follow the steps below.